Cimbali/markdown-viewer/README.md

   * Click "Load Temporary Add-on"
   * Navigate to the project root folder and open the `manifest.json` file.

-## Installing on Linux
+## Support for local files on Linux

 Firefox on Linux may not know how to handle markdown files by default (see #2).
+There are a number of possible workarounds for this (see [this SuperUser question](https://superuser.com/questions/696361/how-to-get-the-markdown-viewer-addon-of-firefox-to-work-on-linux/1175837) for example).
+Here are the 2 options that work the best:

-A workaround for this is to add a new MIME type for markdown file extensions.
+1) One workaround is to add a new MIME type for markdown file extensions.
 Add the following XML to `~/.local/share/mime/packages/text-markdown.xml`:
 ```XML
 <?xml version="1.0"?>
 <mime-info xmlns='http://www.freedesktop.org/standards/shared-mime-info'>